-This year’s WRAP Info Sessions are offered virtually.
+Although we unfortunately could not meet in person for the 2020 WRAP Info Sessions, we are very glad to offer presentations from the event virtually.
 We encourage you to view video messages from our investigators describing recent WRAP discoveries, ongoing studies, and updates in global Alzheimer’s disease research.

 WRAP Info Sessions 2020 | Part 1: Overview | Sterling Johnson, PhD